Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Rayleigh-Taylor Instability

 \subsection{Simulation Study}

 We now present a simulation study applicable to both the solar and ionospheric case performed within the HiFi spectral-element multi-fluid modeling framework \citep{2008PhDT.........1L}.
-The calculations use an implementation of the partial differential equations describing self-consistent, nonlinear evolution of a partially ionized, three-fluid hydrogen mixture of ions, electrons and neutrals \citep[][and references therein]{Leake2013}. { The set of equations solved are (\ref{eq:cont_i}-\ref{energy_eqn}), but neglecting the electron momentum, and with the low frequency, cold plasma, approximation to the Ohm's law, cast in the plasma velocity frame (as we can follow the evolution of the plasma directly).
-The electron pressure term is kept however, because, in some cases, when there are small variations of out-of-plane B-field from the uniform $\mathcal{O}(1)$ guide field, as is the case for the I/T simulation, it isn't quite so clear that this term can always be ignored.
-Hence the Ohm's law used is: \bln \be \mb{E}^{\mb{V}_{p}} \equiv \mb{E}+(\mb{V}_{p}\times\mb{B}) = \left[\frac{1}{k_{ei}}+\frac{1}{k_{en}+k_{in}}\right]\frac{B}{en}\mb{J} + \left[1-\frac{\xi_{n}k_{in}}{k_{en}+k_{in}}\right]\frac{B}{en}\mb{J}\times\hat{\mb{b}} - \frac{\nabla \cdot \mbb{P}_{e}}{en} \ee \eln } We point out that using a hydrogen fluid is not truly appropriate for the F-layer I/T, which is dominated by oxygen ions.
+The calculations use an implementation of the partial differential equations describing self-consistent, nonlinear evolution of a partially ionized, three-fluid hydrogen mixture of ions, electrons and neutrals \citep[][and references therein]{Leake2013}. { The set of equations solved are (\ref{eq:cont_i}-\ref{energy_eqn}), but neglecting the electron momentum, and with Equation (\ref{gol_ions}), neglecting the last two terms in the low-frequency approximation, and neglecting the plasma and neutral pressure term (third term on the RHS).
+The electron pressure terms is kept, because, in some cases, when there are small variations of out-of-plane B-field from the uniform $\mathcal{O}(1)$ guide field, as is the case for the I/T simulation, it isn't quite so clear that this term can always be ignored.
+Hence the Ohm's law used is: \bln \be \mb{E}^{p} \equiv \mb{E}+(\mb{V}_{p}\times\mb{B}) = \left[\frac{1}{k_{ei}}+\frac{1}{k_{en}+k_{in}}\right]\frac{B}{en}\mb{J} + \left[1-\frac{\xi_{n}k_{in}}{k_{en}+k_{in}}\right]\frac{B}{en}\mb{J}\times\hat{\mb{b}} - \frac{\nabla \cdot \mbb{P}_{e}}{en} \ee \eln } We point out that using a hydrogen fluid is not truly appropriate for the F-layer I/T, which is dominated by oxygen ions.
 However, the significance of our study is that we can capture the essential physics of both situations within the framework of a single model, using parameters appropriate to the two different environments.{ The boundary conditions are periodic on the sides, and are closed and reflecting on the top and bottom, respectively.}

 In the subsections below, we describe the basic parameters and show the key figures for the two cases studied.
 Some mathematical details are relegated to the Appendix to streamline the presentation of the essential results.